jkldgoefgkljefogeg/json-network-topology-diagram/README.md

 # json-network-topology
-a tool to draw network topology and save it in json
+a tool to draw network topology and save it in json, originally written by Andrew Yourtchenko